Kjarten/XAudiole/README.md

 - a.
 Flexible layout, flexible images, and media and CSS3 media queries
 - b.
 CSS3 media queries, flexible layout, and flexible images and media
 - c.
 Grid and CSS3 media queries
 - d.
 First designing for the smalles supported resolution and then more
 ---

+**[Haust 2013] On what is responsive web design based, in order of importance?**

+- a.
+Flexible layout, flexible images and media and CSS3 media queries
+- b.
+CSS3 media queries, flexible layout and, flexible images and media
+- c.
+Grid and CSS3 media queries
+- d.
+First designing for the smalles supported resolution and then more
+---